PietroGolfeto/f129-physics/README.md

 Dependencies are the following python libraries:
 numpy, matplotlib, sklearn, pandas
 Images show the linear regression for the voltage (V) x current (mA) graph
-Next uncertainty is calculated for each obtained data and showed in a table at the command line
+Uncertainty is calculated for each obtained data and showed in a table at the command line